Kerckhoff Relicensing Project (FERC #96)

 The Project consists of two developments, referred to as Kerckhoff No. 1 and Kerckhoff No. 2, with a current combined total generating capacity of 180,200 kilowatts (kW).
 The Kerckhoff No. 1 Development was constructed by San Joaquin Light & Power Corporation in 1920.
 The Project was first licensed by the Federal Power Commission (predecessor to the current FERC) in 1922, for a term of 50 years.
 The license was transferred to PG&E in 1930.
 The Project was relicensed by FERC on November 8, 1979, and the Kerckhoff No. 2 Development was added to the system in 1983.
 The current FERC license expires on November 30, 2022.

 PG&E operates and manages the Project in accordance with a license issued by the Federal Energy Regulatory Commission (FERC Project No. 96).
 The existing FERC license expires November 30, 2022.
-PG&E is taking the initial steps required by the Federal Power Act and plans to use FERC’s default licensing process, the Integrated Licensing Process (ILP), to obtain a new license for the Project.
-PG&E is not proposing to add capacity or make any major modifications to the Project or its operation under the new license.
+PG&E has taken the initial steps required by the Federal Power Act and plans to use FERC’s default licensing process, the Integrated Licensing Process (ILP), to obtain a new license for the Project.

 Participate in the relicensing process